spiral/docs/docs/en/basics/cache.md

 ];
 ```

-The `aliases` option allows you to give domain-specific names to storages that are defined in the `storages` section
+The `aliases` option allows you to give domain-specific names to storages that are defined in the `storages` section.
-of the configuration file.
-This makes it easier to manage and maintain the cache data for different parts of the
+This makes it easier to manage and maintain the cache data for different parts of the application.
-application.

-For example, you can have a storage called `array` in the `storages` section, and then define an alias
+For example, you can have a storage called `rr-redis` in the `storages` section, and then define an alias
-called `user-data` in the aliases section, which refers to the `array` storage.
+called `user-data` in the aliases section, which refers to the `rr-redis` storage.
 This way, you can use the `user-data`
-alias throughout your application to refer to the `array` storage.
+alias throughout your application to refer to the `rr-redis` storage.

 The `aliases` section also allows you to request cache storage `Spiral\Cache\CacheStorageProviderInterface` by alias
 name, which will be resolved to the actual storage instance.
 This allows you to reference the cache storage by a more